Settling the New World: Colonial History Unit Study

 {History of the 13 Colonies mini-books}

 Not all our units are as jam-packed with hands-on activities as this one.
-Too many hands-on activities can become over-kill in most cases, but we just never got tired of trying new things during this unit!
-Thus, the heavy load of hands-on projects.
+Too many hands-on activities can sometimes become overkill, but we never tired of trying new things during this unit!
+Thus, there is a heavy load of hands-on projects.
 Most of the ideas came courtesy of Colonial Kids.

 Believe it or not, the pictures below don’t show all the hands-on activities!
-Some of the additional activities included making hasty pudding, playing leapfrog, bb gun target practice, sewing, knot tying, candle making, knitting and decoupage.
+Some additional activities included making hasty pudding, playing leapfrog, bb gun target practice, sewing, knot tying, candle making, knitting, and decoupage.

 {Colonial style boxes painted with typical Colonial designs | Homemade butter | Clay buttons}